jondryk/python-git-archive-s3/README.md

-# Python3 functions that clones git repository(repositories) and archives it on S3 Bucket
+# Python3 function that clones git repository(repositories) and archives it on S3 Bucket

 ### Lambda configuration
 Add layer with installed git, so function can work with git commands: